jose-donato/PageKit/README.md

 ## How It Works

+### Toolbar

+The toolbar is a minimal, draggable widget that:
+- Appears when you click the extension icon
+- Can be dragged to any position on the page
+- Docks to the right edge when thrown there (hover to expand)
+- Persists position across page loads

 ### Dark Mode

-Uses CSS filter inversion with hue rotation to create a dark theme:
+Uses CSS filter inversion with hue rotation:

 ```css
 html {